To dry appropriately, paint uses four components; Additives, Binder, Filler, and Solvent.

 The thinner the coat, the faster the paint will dry.

-The reasoning is simple since there is less paint on the surface which means that it will dry faster compared to more paint.
+The reasoning is simple since there is less paint on the surface, it will dry faster compared to more paint of thicker paint layers.

 It’s a good idea to paint in thin coats regardless because it speeds up the process of painting and will make the surface look more uniform as well.

-So, avoid piling paint on the brush.
-Instead, apply a thin coat, let it dry, and repeat until you get the desired appearance.
+When you are ready to paint, avoid piling paint on the brush.
+Instead, take the right amount of paint on the brush to apply a thin coat, let it dry, and repeat until you get the desired appearance.

 4- Use Fans